-On March 8, 2021, we announced a \$7,500,000 share repurchase program, which expired on March 4, 2022.
-There has not been an announcement for a new repurchase program since the prior program's expiration in March 2022, and there have been no purchases of common stock since the repurchase program was expired and not renewed.
+Our previous \$7,500,000 share repurchase program expired on March 4, 2022.
+We have not announced a new repurchase program since the prior program's expiration and there have been no purchases of common stock since the repurchase program expired.